 New: 2018 EU privacy laws explained in plain language (impacting anyone with a website).

-It is possible to have a blog without having your own domain name.
-Website tools Weebly, Wix and Tumblr will let you to set up a blog with, or without, a custom domain name (e.g. http://3penny.tumblr.com ).
+First, it should be pointed out that it’s possible to have a blog without having your own custom domain name.
+Website services Weebly, Wix, SquareSpace and Tumblr will let you to set up a blog with, or without, a custom domain name (for example http://3penny.tumblr.com ).

 (see also the book marketing section)